wimrijnders/V3DLib/Doc/Examples.md

 Given a vector `x`, the operation `rotate(x, n)` will rotate `x` right by `n` places where `n` is a integer in the range 0 to 15.
-Notice that rotating right by 15 is the same as rotating left by 1.
+Noe that rotating right by 15 is the same as rotating left by 1.

-Now, using cursors the vectorised simulation step is expressed below.
+The vectorised simulation step using cursors is expressed below.
-A slight structural difference from the scalar version is that we no longer treat the grid as a 2D array: it is now 1D array with a `pitch` parameter that gives the increment needed to get from the start of one row to the start of the next.
+A difference from the scalar version is that the grid is not a 2D array: it is instead 1D array with a `pitch` parameter that gives the increment needed to get from the start of one row to the start of the next.

 ```C++
 void step(Ptr<Float> grid, Ptr<Float> gridOut, Int pitch, Int width, Int height) {